 6 credit hours.
 See "Structure of Master's Curricula" under General Requirements for Master's Degrees in this bulletin.

-M539 Introduction to Music Bibliography (2 cr.); reading knowledge of German as demonstrated by musicology department examination.
+M539 Introduction to Music Bibliography (2 cr.) with a grade of B or higher; reading knowledge of German as demonstrated by musicology department examination.

 Master of Arts examination